 The Town and Town retirees contribute to the Town's OPEB Plan with the Maine Municipal Employees Health Trust (MMEHT), a single employer defined benefit plan.
 Contributions and membership in this Plan are voluntary and may be terminated at any time by the Town and/or the Town retirees.
 MMEHT is a fully funded, self-insured trust which provides benefits to municipal and quasi-municipal organizations and county governments and acts as the agent to the Town concerning administration of this Plan.
 Title 24-A Chapter 81 of the Maine Revised Statutes Annotated authorizes the regulation of MMEHT as a Multiple Employer Welfare Arrangement by the State of Maine Bureau of Insurance.
 Benefits and plans are designed and governed by MMEHT participants and are administered by a number of third-party administrators contracted by MMEHT.
+No assets are accumulated in a trust that meets the criterial of paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 MMEHT issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by MMEHT at (800) 852-8300.